⚠️ We are currently updating our 2020/21 tax guidance across the website

 Can all employees claim vouchers if offered by their employer?

-Yes, they could before 4 October 2018.
-But as noted above, new joiners to existing schemes from that date will not get the benefit of tax and NIC relief, although employers may leave the schemes running for existing members.
+Before 4 October 2018, yes.
+But, as noted above, new joiners to existing schemes from 4 October 2018 cannot get the benefit of tax and NIC relief on childcare vouchers through employer schemes, although employers may leave the schemes running for existing members.

 If vouchers are offered through a salary sacrifice arrangement (meaning you give up some of your salary to get the vouchers), the arrangement cannot reduce your cash pay below the relevant national minimum wage or national living wage rates.